History of the nude in art: Medieval art

 The few representations of the nude in medieval art were limited to biblical passages that justified it, such as Adam and Eve in Paradise or the martyrdom and crucifixion of Jesus Christ.
 The image of Jesus on the cross had two main iconographic transcriptions: that of Christ undressed, called "of Antioch", and that of the Redeemer with a tunic, called "of Jerusalem".
-However, despite the puritanical and anti-nudity character of early Christianity, it was the naked version that triumphed and was accepted as the canonical version of the theme, especially from the Carolingian period.
-The suffering of Christ on the cross has always been a theme of great drama, so that in a way linked to the Hellenistic pathos, with images where the nude is a vehicle for an intense expression of suffering, so that the anatomy is shown deformed, unstructured, subjected to the emotional expression of pain.
+Despite the puritanical and anti-nudity character of early Christianity, the naked version triumphed and was accepted as the canonical version of the theme, especially from the Carolingian period.
+The suffering of Christ on the cross has always been a theme of great drama, so that in a way linked to the Hellenistic pathos, with images where the nude is a vehicle for an intense expression of suffering, so that the anatomy is shown deformed, unstructured, and subjected to the emotional expression of pain.
 A typical posture is that of Jesus with his head fallen to one side and the body inclined to compensate the position of the body, first seen in the prayer book of Charles the Bald and in the Cross of Gero in the Cologne Cathedral (10th century), and which would later include some small modification, with the body more curved and the knees bent, as in the painted crosses of Cimabue.
 In northern Europe, however, an even more dramatic image of the crucifixion was imposed, where the anguish reaches authentic levels of paroxysm, as in the Isenheim Altarpiece by Matthias Grünewald.

-Paleo-Christian art transformed numerous classical motifs into Christian scenes: thus, the ancient Hermes Moscophorus became the image of Jesus as the Good Shepherd, and Orpheus became Christ the benefactor.
+Paleo-Christian art transformed numerous classical motifs into Christian scenes: thus, the ancient Hermes Moschophorus became the image of Jesus as the Good Shepherd, and Orpheus became Christ the benefactor.
 From the biblical repertoire, apart from Adam and Eve, the prophet Daniel was often depicted naked among the lions, an image preserved in a mural painting in the Giordano Cemetery in Rome (4th century), and in a sarcophagus in the Archbasilica of St. John Lateran.

 Drawing of ancient figures, from the Livre de portraiture (13th century), by Villard de Honnecourt, Bibliothèque nationale de France, copy of Gallo-Roman bronzes representing Dionysus and Hermes.